Mauricio Lomelin

 # - Functional schema: fnmap[fn] => { (int)count, (str)sources }

-# - Implement with parallel associative arrays managed with local functions.
+# - Implement as parallel associative arrays managed by local functions.

 local -A fn_count # The number of sources for a given fn.